endurancechallengeindonesia/RDDC2024-ID/README.md

 - 4 : Other

 # Contributors:
-We extend our heartfelt gratitude to the 46 contributors who diligently sourced images from videos captured on Indonesian roads, meticulously labeled the data, and cross-validated the annotations.
-Their collective dedication and expertise have been instrumental in creating this invaluable dataset.
+We extend our heartfelt gratitude to the 44 contributors who sourced images from videos captured on Indonesian roads, labeled the data, and cross-validated the annotations.
+Their collective dedication have been instrumental in creating this dataset.

 - Adi Angga
 - Ahmad Jundi Hibatullah